arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 succeeds, but there is no JMAPACCESS response code.

 S: 3 OK done

-The message is quoted since it contains spaces.
-The message uses the same quoting rules as most other IMAP strings.

 Example 4.
 A client connects, sees no SASL method it recognises, and issues a LOGIN command.
 Its password is incorrect.